 Squaring the Circle, 216 pages—through the lens of a cosmological memory theatre, this text examines the effects of the conquest of the Americas and realizes the conquest of the entire planet (Blue-Star Foundation Award).
 You can listen to Campion reading from a lengthy selection from Squaring the Circle in the following link.
 This selection is taken from a live collaborative performance work with composer Edmund Campion entitled Name Calling, which was performed at the Chapel of the Chimes in Oakland, CA. You can read more about it in the Sub-Tab under COLLABORATIONS.

-Now after a year in South America and another back teaching, Campion is mid-way through the fourth in the series, Consilience.
+Now after a year in South America, two more teaching, and a year in The Netherlands, Campion announces the publication (Winter 2018) of the fourth in the series, Consilience, 294 pages.
 This transpersonal travel book exploits some new understanding about the self in the context of Deleuze and Guattari’s assemblage theory and some scientific work regarding emergence.
+Here Campion develops his effort to create a more ecotropic language–better suited to examine the coextensive interrelationship between culture and ecology.

-(Note: How to Buy Books is under the home page.)
-Additionally, these three texts and some of Campion’s other books, Where Three Roads Meet, Sippapu the Kiva an Inverted Bat, Ecotropic Works, Pangaea, El Sueño, and Swing Low, are available through various Libraries.)
+Check out more info on how to make purchases by reading How to buy books under John Campion on the Home page.)
+Additionally, these four texts and some of Campion’s other books, Where Three Roads Meet, Sippapu the Kiva an Inverted Bat, Ecotropic Works, Pangaea, El Sueño, and Swing Low, are available through various Libraries.)

 OTHER WORK SAMPLES